-The story of the Mary Potter Hospice began when the Little Company of Mary, a group of Catholic sisters founded by the Venerable Mary Potter, established Calvary Hospital in Florence Street, Newtown in 1929.
+The story of Mary Potter Hospice began when the Little Company of Mary, a group of Catholic Sisters founded by the Venerable Mary Potter, established Calvary Hospital at Florence Street, Newtown in 1929.

-They advocated in the early 1970s to set up beds to nurse the dying and by 1978, the Sisters had established New Zealand’s first Hospice, the Mary Potter Hospice.
+They advocated in the early 1970s to set up beds to nurse the dying and by 1979, the Sisters had established New Zealand’s first Hospice: Mary Potter Hospice.

 Sister Margaret Lancaster, a rebellious spirit with determination, led a movement that resulted in the commitment to make hospice services forever available to all patients regardless of their financial position.

-In 1988 the Little Company of Mary sold the Calvary Hospital and gifted the Mary Potter Hospice to the people of Wellington as an independent non-sectarian charitable trust, the Mary Potter Foundation.
+In 1988 the Little Company of Mary sold Calvary Hospital and gifted Mary Potter Hospice to the people of Wellington as an independent non-sectarian charitable trust, the Mary Potter Hospice Foundation.
 The Sister’s believed that the Hospice should sit supported within the community.
-They instilled the values of respect, compassion, dignity, hospitality and stewardship, which remain essential to our work.
+They instilled the values of respect, compassion, dignity, hospitality and stewardship, which remain essential to our work today.

-In the legacy of the Little Company of Mary Sisters, the Hospice continues to be a leader in specialist care for people with terminal illnesses.
-It takes a whole person approach, meeting not just the physical needs but also the emotional, spiritual and social needs of patients and their families and whānau.
+In the legacy of the Little Company of Mary Sisters, Mary Potter Hospice continues to be a leader in specialist care for people with life-limiting illnesses.
+It takes a whole person approach, meeting not just the physical needs but also the emotional, spiritual and social needs of patients and their families or whānau.

-Services now include the Inpatient Unit in Newtown and Day Hospices in Porirua and Kāpiti.
-Maintaining a community focus, Hospice services are provided wherever people are – at home, in aged care or in the Inpatient Unit in Newtown.
-Volunteers remain essential to the life and vibrancy of all Hospice services, and connect the Hospice back to communities.
+Services now include the Inpatient Unit in Newtown and Community Hospices in Porirua and Kāpiti.
+Maintaining a community focus, our services are provided wherever people are – at home, in aged care or in the Inpatient Unit in Newtown.
+Volunteers remain essential to the life and vibrancy of all Hospice services, and connect the Hospice back to our local communities.